-Harriet Clark is a native New Yorker, though she began her training at the HoustonBalletSchool.
+Harriet Clark is a native New Yorker.
 She received her professional training at the School of American Ballet.
-While still a student at the school she was chosen to perform with Makarova and Company on Broadway, and danced as a soloist in ballets with Cynthia Gregory, Anthony Dowell, Fernando Bujones, as well as Natalya Makarova who was the Artistic Director.
+While a student at the school she was chosen to perform with Makarova and Company on Broadway, and danced as a soloist in ballets with Cynthia Gregory, Anthony Dowell, Fernando Bujones, as well as Natalya Makarova who was the Artistic Director.
 Later that year she joined American Ballet Theater, then under the directorship of Mikhail Baryshnikov.
-After several years Ms. Clark left ABT to dance as a soloist in The Pacific Northwest Ballet.
-At both companies she performed not only the classics, but also in the works of Balanchine, Paul Taylor, Jose Limon, Anthony Tudor, and Twyla Tharp.
-Recently, Ms. Clark retired after many years in the position of Dance Captain and Swing of the Broadway Production of “The Phantom of the Opera”.
-As such she not only performed a number of roles but also taught and maintained all the choreography and musical staging in the show.
-Ms. Clark is a Certified and Affiliate teacher in the American Ballet Theatre National Training Curriculum.
-She is both an examiner and currently helps to teach the Training Curriculum.
-She is on the Faculty of the JacquelineKennedyOnassisSchool in both the Pre-Professional Division and in the Children’s Division.
-She teaches in many of the ABT Educational Outreach programs; at the ABTKids workshops at the Metropolitan Opera House and CityCenter; and at the ABT Summer Intensive.
-Ms. Clark teaches and has choreographed for students at MarymountManhattanCollege.
-Most recently, she has also become a Teaching Artist for the National Dance Institute founded by Jacques D’Amboise, working extensively throughout the New York City Public School system to introduce children to the discipline and joy of dance through performance.
+Ms. Clark left ABT to dance as a soloist in The Pacific Northwest Ballet.
+At both companies she performed not only the classics, but also works by George Balanchine, Paul Taylor, Jose Limon, Anthony Tudor, and Twyla Tharp.
+For sixteen years Ms. Clark was the Dance Captain and Swing of the Broadway Production of “The Phantom of the Opera”.
+As such she not only performed a number of roles but also taught and maintained all of the choreography and musical staging in the show.
+Ms. Clark is currently on the Faculty of the ABT Jacqueline Kennedy Onassis School in both the Pre-Professional and Children’s Division.
+She is certified in all levels of the American Ballet Theatre National Training Curriculum.
+She teaches the Training Curriculum, assists in the NYU Masters Degree Program in ABT Pedagogy, and serves on the ABT National Training Curriculum Board of Examiners.
+Ms. Clark is an adjunct Professor of Dance at both Marymount College and at Pace University.
+She has choreographed for students at the JKO School and at Marymount Manhattan College, and is responsible for staging the children for several productions of the ABT Company.
+Besides her work in outreach through the ABT Education Department, for several years she was also a teaching artist for the National Dance Institute.
+Through this organization, founded by Jacques D’Amboise, she worked extensively in the New York City Public School system helping introduce children to the discipline and joy of dance through performance.